-My husband, Bill, and I were recently in Chicago for a week, celebrating our 7th wedding anniversary.
+My husband, Bill, and I were recently in Illinois for a wonderful trip, celebrating our 7th wedding anniversary.
+We spent a week camping near Chicago then headed into the city to see what it offered.
 We had an amazing time.
 Think of all of the offerings of New York City but in a friendlier, cleaner, more laid back environment.

 We believe in really celebrating each year of our marriage and travel to a new city each year to eat, explore, rest, and spend most of each day outdoors.
 We splurge in just about every way because we believe our relationship is worth it.